prometheus/client_python/README.md

 allows machine-level statistics to be exported out via the Node exporter.

-This is useful for monitoring cronjobs, or for writing cronjobs to expose metrics about your system that the Node exporter does not support or would not make sense to perform at every scrape (for example, anything involving subprocesses).
+This is useful for monitoring cronjobs, or for writing cronjobs to expose metrics about a machine system that the Node exporter does not support or would not make sense to perform at every scrape (for example, anything involving subprocesses).

 ```python